gpacifico/portfolio_goodness/README.md

 # Portfolio

 This portfolio will showcase the skills I learned during a high intensity web development bootcamp.
-It includes four recent projects and links to my LinkedIn and GitHub.
+It includes eight recent projects and links to my LinkedIn and GitHub.

-One of the projects is from a group effort to portray my ability to work effectively in a team environment.
+Four of the projects are from group efforts to portray my ability to work effectively in a team environment.
 The other projects are my individual work to showcase what I can do on my own.

 Each project has an image, description, live link, and GitHub link.